CloudBytes-Academy/CloudBytes.dev/content/articles/0022-upgrade-python-on-linux.md

 ### Step 3: Set Python 3.10 as default

-!!! warning "Steps beyond here are tested but experimental procedures, proceed at your own risk."
+> !!! warning "Steps beyond here are tested on Ubuntu 20.04 in VM & WSL2, but are experimental , proceed at your own risk."

 Changing the default alternatives for Python will break your Gnome terminal.
 To avoid this, you need to edit the `gnome-terminal` configuration file.